0xbeedao/agent-arena/docs/lab-notes.md

 Now I want to have a batch automatically return the final results of the request jobs on its message callback.
 To do that, I want to first move to SQLModel so that hydrating all the history won't be so manual.

+## 2025-05-21 19:26:18

+Almost done with the SQLAlchemy conversion

+Need to move the `get_session` calls to the router methods - so that i can use the controller methods without starting a new session.